wmjae/cometbft/docs/references/architecture/tendermint-core/adr-030-consensus-refactor.md

 To remedy these issues we plan a gradual, non-invasive refactoring of the `consensus` package.
-Starting of by isolating the consensus algorithm into a pure function and a finite state machine to address the most pressuring issue of lack of confidence.
+Starting of by isolating the consensus algorithm into a pure function and a finite state machine to address the most pressing issue of lack of confidence.
 Doing so while leaving the rest of the package in tact and have follow-up optional changes to improve the separation of concerns.